oroinc/platform/UPGRADE-1.5.md

 UPGRADE FROM 1.4 to 1.5
 =======================

+####AddressBundle:
+- `PhoneHolderHelper` class has been added to help getting phone number from object.

 ####EntityExtendBundle:
 - `Tools\ExtendConfigDumper` constant `ENTITY` has been deprecated
 - Naming of proxy classes for extended entities has been changed to fix naming conflicts